gottsohn/multi-core-node-js-example/README.md

 The express application can be found in `./server/app.js`, the NodeJS app useing [cluster](https://nodejs.org/api/cluster.html) to run the web server on multiple threads is the `index.js` script.

+Have a look at both scripts, the comments are sure to help.

 Here's a [blog post](http://blog.godson.com.ng/2015/11/running-node-js-with-express-multi-core-processors/) containing a stress test experiment with single and multi-threaded NodeJS instances.